thisisalimir/E-commerce-Theme-Shop/README.md

-# Coalition-Technologies-Test

-This is E-commerce Theme Shop Create By Laravel
+# E-commerce Theme Shop

+After User Signup They Can Buy Any themes
+Also i Used Stripe For Payment